hudson-and-thames/mlfinlab/README.md

 1. Code style checks: ```./pylint```
 2. Unit tests: ```python -m unittest discover```
 3. Code coverage: ```bash coverage```

+### Installation on Windows
+We still have to write this section but Ashutosh uses Windows and it runs on his machine.

 ## Built With
 * [Github](https://github.com/hudson-and-thames/mlfinlab) - Development platform and repo